Maple Sherry Vinaigrette

 The 2015 maple sugaring season has officially begun!
 That means I have a brand new maple recipe to celebrate!
 It is this amazing maple sherry vinaigrette recipe!

-Creating This Maple Sherry Vinaigrette Recipe
+Why We Love Maple Sherry Vinaigrette Recipe

 Last night after dinner, Jase set up our evaporator for the season, and I drove the Gator around (now dubbed the Sap Mobile — see below) and collected sap.
 This is why for the month of March and April Jase calls me the Sap Wench.
 Should I be offended?
 I think not, because I feel kinda badass doing it.
 So sorrynotsorry to say it, sugaring season means that it’s officially time for me to talk about maple even more than I have been!
 Don’t say I didn’t warn you.